A geometric and combinatorial view of weighted voting: Acknowledgements

 \section{Acknowledgements}

-This project has its origins in a seminar the second author taught in 2008.
-One of the students, Annalaissa Johnson, contributed greatly to our overall understanding of weighted voting and power; she is a co-author of our upcoming paper \cite{gpi} on power indices.
+This project has its origins in a seminar taught by the second author.
+One of the seminar students, Annalaissa Johnson, contributed greatly to our overall understanding of weighted voting and power.
 The authors are grateful to Curtis Greene for his Mathematica package ``Posets" which assisted with our computations and visualizations.
+The authors would also like to thank an anonymous referee for suggesting the method used to prove Proposition~\ref{prop:induced}.